 Please wash your hair.
 Showing up in pajamas with greasy hair is not cool.

 You’ll also want to avoid anything extravagant.
-Don’t work with your hair done up in a way that it could get caught on something, especially little fingers.
+Don't go into work with your hair done up in a way that it could get caught on something, especially little fingers.

 Most babysitters opt for a simple ponytail.
 Although, if your hair is short, then you’ll probably be fine with it as-is.
 Just make sure that your hair is out of the way and it looks good (not “arguably good enough”).